MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

 > [!NOTE]
 > If your organization uses a firewall or a proxy server, make sure that you allow access to [Azure Artifacts Domain URLs and IP addresses](../../organizations/security/allow-list-ip-url.md#azure-artifacts).

-## Install a module using Azure Pipelines
+## Install a package from your pipeline

-This example guides you through the steps to authenticate with an Azure Artifacts feed and install a PowerShell Module from your pipeline.
-To use your personal access token within the pipeline, include it as a pipeline variable, as shown below:
+This example walks you through authenticating with an Azure Artifacts feed and installing a PowerShell module from your pipeline.
+To use your personal access token, add it as a pipeline variable, as shown below:

 1. Sign in to your Azure DevOps organization, and then navigate to your project.